 Feature status

-If none of the above statuses apply, then the feature is considered a stable and standard feature.
-We don’t explicitly add this status to content pages.
+If none of the above statuses apply, the feature is considered stable and standard feature.
 For more information on these terms, see the “Experimental, deprecated, and obsolete” page.

-To see detailed instructions on how to choose a status for a feature, refer to the choosing status properties section in the @mdn/browser-compat-data
+For information on how the status for a feature is determined, see the choosing status properties section in the @mdn/browser-compat-data

 (BCD) repository.

-The feature statuses of all the features documented on MDN are defined in its accompanying @mdn/browser-compat-data (BCD) repository entry and are automatically updated in the mdn/content
+The feature statuses of all the features documented on MDN are tracked in its accompanying @mdn/browser-compat-data (BCD) repository.
+An automation automatically updates the statuses in the mdn/content

 repository whenever a new version of BCD is released.